-The original turkey for Thanksgiving Day was actually any bird that could be hunted and eaten.
+The original turkey for Thanksgiving Day was actually any large bird that could be hunted and eaten.
 I’m referring to, of course, the first thanksgiving feast at Plymouth Plantation in 1621.
-That was well over 100 years before that part of the now current American continent became part of the United States).
+That was well over 100 years before that part of the American continent became a part of the United States.

-Somewhere along our historical path, the turkey came to prominence as the fowl of choice for eating on Thanksgiving Day (and Christmas Day as well).
-I don’t know about other societies but most Americans will try to find the biggest turkey they can cook in a conventional oven.
+Somewhere along our historical path, the turkey became the fowl of choice for eating on Thanksgiving Day (and Christmas Day as well for some people).
+I don’t know about other societies but most Americans will try to find the biggest turkey they can fit in a conventional oven.

-In 2006 (in the Philippines), my wife and I looked for a large turkey for our Thanksgiving Day dinner.
-The largest turkey we could find back then was barely larger than a Leghorn chicken.
-It didn’t take long to cook and the three of us (me, my wife and my younger son) consumed everything but the bones.
-Everything I consider edible, that is.
+In 2006 (in the Philippines), we looked for a large turkey for our Thanksgiving Day dinner.
+The largest turkey we could find back then was actually quite small.
+It didn’t take long to cook and we consumed everything but the bones in short order.
+Everything we considered edible, that is.

 I grew up in a large family and our Thanksgiving Day meals were always more than enough to feed 11 or more people at once.
-Even when the family grew (in-laws, nieces and nephews) to more than double that size, there was always enough and usually many leftovers.
+Even when the family grew to more than double that size, there was always enough and usually leftovers.

-Two huge turkeys were usually the center of attention but we had pumpkin and pecan pies, sweet potatoes and yams (there’s a difference), cranberry sauce, cornbread, hams, fruit salad and all kinds of things I can’t seem to remember now, with huge helpings of giblet gravy to go on top of whatever it went on top of along with the stuffing from the turkeys.
+Two huge turkeys were normally the center of attention.
+We had pumpkin and pecan pies, sweet potatoes and yams, cranberry sauce, cornbread, hams, fruit salad and things I can’t seem to remember now.
+Huge helpings of giblet gravy would go on top of whatever it went on top of along with the stuffing from the turkeys.

-As we got older, some of the Thanksgiving Day items could be bought already prepared from local markets (like pies).
+As we got older, some of the Thanksgiving Day items could be bought already prepared at local markets.
 The best dishes, however, were always homemade.
 If we want the same fixings here, we have to go homemade all the way.

 2009 was the first year after 2006 in which we celebrated Thanksgiving Day and we haven’t celebrated it since.
-My wife was in the United States for it every other year until 2015.
-Because of certain circumstances, we didn’t celebrate it in the Philippines unless she’s at home.
+My wife, Josie, was in the United States for it every other year until 2015.
+Because of certain circumstances, we didn’t celebrate it in 2015 or 2016 and 2017 is still up for grabs.

-One of the unfortunate side effects of cooking a big Thanksgiving Day dinner in the Philippines will be that all of my in-laws will come out of the woodwork, looking for a piece of the action.
+One of the unfortunate side effects of cooking a big Thanksgiving Day dinner in the Philippines is that all of our relatives will come out of the woodwork, looking for a piece of the action.
 I know this because it has happened before and not just with turkeys.
-Whenever my wife cooked her famous chicken enchiladas, beef tostadas, American-style spaghetti (don’t ask about the difference), and other foods in which the delicious odors tended to waft over our compound, we had difficulty keeping people away.
+Whenever Josie cooks certain American and Mexican-American foods, we have difficulty keeping them away.

-Americans celebrate Thanksgiving Day on the 4th Thursday of November each year (which happens to fall on the same day as my birthday every so often, including 2013).
-Regardless of how far away or close it is to my birthday, I usually just celebrate my birthday at the same time (but only when I celebrate it).
-As I get older (and past my prime), I don’t find personal days very important to me anymore.
+Americans celebrate Thanksgiving Day on the 4th Thursday of November each year (which happens to fall on the same day as my birthday every so often).
+Regardless of how far away or close it is to my birthday, I usually just celebrate my birthday at the same time (and only when I celebrate it).
+As I get older, I find special occasions like these less important each year.